Updated November 12, 2021

 Cybersecurity Security Model Certification (CMMC) will soon be required for all Department of Defense contractors.
 Whether you’re major corporation or a small manufacturer, you’ll require some level of CMMC.
 This has many companies asking: how much will this thing cost?

 That answer will look different for every business.
 But in this article, we’ll pull back the curtain and show you what drives the costs of CMMC.
 Then we’ll explore ways that you can save time and money on the path to certification.

 The Big Question

 Cybersecurity requirements have long existed in the DFARS.
 So from the DoD’s perspective, their contractors already carry a level of cybersecurity compliance.
-But in reality, with a formal certification required for the first time, many contractors are just now starting the cybersecurity process.
+But in reality, many contractors are just now starting the cybersecurity process.
 Because of this, the DoD’s official cost estimates tend to be lower than the reality.

 Which leads to the big question:

 With all these costs flowing down to suppliers, does it still make sense to work with the DoD?
 Is CMMC just too costly for small contractors?

 That’s a legitimate question.
 But we believe that with the right knowledge and the right help, any business make CMMC cost-efficient and effective.

 Let’s take a moment to demystify the costs of CMMC.
 What major costs can you expect throughout this process?

 The first major area of cost is what we call “soft costs.”
 This includes assessments, planning, budgeting, training, documentation, and audit preparation.